-Your 26th weekly challenge is to invest in a pedometer and aim for 10,000 steps each day.
+Your 26th weekly challenge is to invest in a step-counting device and aim for 10,000 steps each day.
 You’ll be surprised how many steps a mom can take just running around the house, but if you’re going to reach 10,000, you’ll need to take a walk outside for sure.
 This is good motivation to get some fresh air and escape your screentime for a little while each day.

-Both Whitney and I enjoy tracking things and counting steps has been an on and off obsession over the past years.
-One day, I called her and said something ridiculous like, “I hope you don’t want to do anything with me before Baby Brigade because I walked 17,000 steps today so I’ll be on the couch.”
+Both Whitney and I enjoy tracking things, and counting steps has been an on-and-off obsession over the past years.
+One day, I called her and said something ridiculous like, “I hope you don’t want to do anything with me before our Mom and Baby movie date, because I walked 17,000 steps today so I’ll be on the couch.”
 Being in the middle of my maternity leave, I thought this was a totally normal thing to say.

-Whit recommends the Omron pedometer (their best seller is only about $40 but this basic one is only $17) which has a memory function that lets you look at the past 7 days worth of data.
-Additionally, it tracks both your total daily steps and your aerobic steps, or those that were part of a 10 minute or more walk.
-We’ve also amped up the geekery by having the Fitbit activity monitor and Misfit Shine monitor (both also track sleep!), and the Nintendo DS pedometer nugget.
-The monitors cost about $99 and track calories burned, steps taken, and distance traveled in addition to sleep quality.
+The fun part of a connected fitness band is when there is a memory function that lets you look at the past 7 days worth of data.
+They typically all track both your total daily steps and your aerobic steps, or those that were part of a 10 minute or more walk.
+We have amped up the geekery by having the Fitbit activity monitor and Misfit Shine monitor (both also track sleep!), and years ago, I wore the Nintendo DS pedometer nugget.
+Many of the monitors cost about $99 and track calories burned, steps taken, and distance traveled in addition to sleep quality.
 But there are certainly a few in the $30 range, with less features.
 Our friend Marina recommends this one.

 Do you, would you, could you count your steps?!
 Let us know we’re not alone!